simonecorsi/awesome/README.md

 *   [ianrose/typesettings](https://github.com/ianrose/typesettings) - A Sass or Stylus toolkit that sets type in Ems based on modular scale, vertical rhythm, and responsive ratio based headlines.

 *   [BafS/Gutenberg](https://github.com/BafS/Gutenberg) - Modern framework to print the web correctly.

-*   [TimPietrusky/KudosPlease](https://github.com/TimPietrusky/KudosPlease) - A simple Kudos widget with no dependencies.
-And it's free.

 ## Assembly